sajalasati/3D-Flight-Game/README.md

-Player controls
+# 3D Flight Simulator Game

-A - tilt anticlockwise
+###Player controls

-D - tilt clockwise
+- A - tilt anticlockwise
-Q - turn left
+- D - tilt clockwise
-E - turn right
+- Q - turn left
-L - to perform looping-loop
+- E - turn right
-B - drop a bomb
+- L - to perform looping-loop
-Left click - fire a missile
+- B - drop a bomb
-All the views have been implemented.
+- Left click - fire a missile
+- All the views have been implemented.
 (Press 1 to 5 to change views)